 Appropriate thromboprophylaxis for pregnant women with MHVs has been a topic of much debate.
 While the risk of moderate- to high-dose VKA has been well described, this fear has led many pregnant women and clinicians to avoid its use altogether.
 This meta-analysis provides reassurance that use of low-dose warfarin (≤5 mg daily) can be an equally safe (possibly safer) choice than LMWH for pregnant women with MHVs.
 This is also supported by the 2014 American Heart Association/American College of Cardiology Guideline for the Management of Patients With Valvular Heart Disease.

-Clinical Topics: Anticoagulation Management, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Prevention, Valvular Heart Disease, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Prevention, Valvular Heart Disease, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement

 Keywords: Abortion, Spontaneous, Anticoagulants, Heart Defects, Congenital, Heart Valve Diseases, Heart Valve Prosthesis, Heparin, Heparin, Low-Molecular-Weight, Pregnancy, Pregnancy Trimester, First, Primary Prevention, Risk, Thromboembolism, Treatment Outcome, Vitamin K, Warfarin

 < Back to Listings